A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Existing mass constraints

 \subsection{Lensing constraint}

 We constrain the total mass using strong gravitational lensing, in particular, multiple images.
-In this work, we use the same set of constraints as in B24; thus, we refer the reader to that work for a more detailed description.
+We adopt the same constraints as in B24 and refer the reader to that work for a detailed description.
 This set comprises the positions of $67$ multiple images distributed over $25$ systems.
-Each system has been confirmed spectroscopically; thus, we only use high-quality lensing constraints.
+All systems have spectroscopic confirmation, ensuring high-quality lensing constraints.
 The position of each image is presented in Fig.~\ref{fig:summary_S1063}.